 While students in other graduate programs may be permitted to withdraw from a course, it should be done with the consultation of their program director or dean.
 Withdrawals may change the sequence of courses to be taken.
 Students approved to take a withdrawal from a course up to the midpoint of a course will earn a grade notation of Withdraw.
 After the midpoint of the course, students will not be eligible to withdraw from a course unless there are extenuating circumstances and they are given permission from their program director or dean.
 The latter option will be reserved for extreme circumstances only.
 Course withdrawals approved after the midpoint of the course will carry a grade notation of WP if withdrawing when passing, or a grade notation of WF if withdrawing when failing.

-Students may not continue in the program with more than one WF grade notation.
+Students may not be permitted to continue in the program with more than one WF grade notation.
+These students will be reviewed by the Student Progress Evaluation Committee and will recommend action to the Student Academic Progress Committee for academic action.

 Withdrawal grades or credits are not calculated in the grade point average.